By Mike Switzer, Product Line Manager

 4. Winding Issues

 Other common DC motor issues could be a failed field winding or interpole winding.
 Either winding can show up as arcing at the brushes.
 The correct data for replacing a failed winding is engineered to the manufacturer’s exact specifications.
 When you do not have an on-staff engineer, the Electrical Apparatus Service Association group has plenty of information to get your motor back with the proper data like it’s new.
-When a DC motor is left idle and the drive isn’t set up with a field weakening option, you could have trouble with heat from the field windings.
+When a DC motor is left idle and the drive isn’t set up with a field weakening option, you will have trouble with heat from the field windings.
 Most medium to large DC motors will have some type of blower system attached to alleviate this problem.

 5. Mechanical DC Motor Issues